ArtskydJ/test-audio/README.md

 - `bytes` is the size of the file in bytes, e.g. `23868`
 - `type` is the extension of the file, e.g. `'wav'`
 - `path` is the absolute path of the file

+There are also properties on the array, corresponding to the type.
+E.g. `files.mp3` is the same as `files[3]`.

 # credits